srobo/team-emails/SR2019/2019-03-11-competition-information.md

 Hi all,

 There's just 26 days between now and the competition, and we're getting the final things ready for Student Robotics 2019.
-We hope your robots are battle-ready, and you're well on your way to entering a robot capable of winning!
+We hope your robots are competition-ready, and you're well on your way to entering a robot capable of winning!

 We have some final information for you for the competition.